Neptune Township, New Jersey: Public transportation

-The township is served by NJ Transit trains at the Bradley Beach station on the North Jersey Coast Line to Newark Penn Station, Secaucus Junction, New York Penn Station and Hoboken Terminal.
+The township is served by NJ Transit trains at the Bradley Beach station.
+Commuter service on the North Jersey Coast Line to Newark Penn Station, Secaucus Junction, New York Penn Station and Hoboken Terminal.

 NJ Transit bus service between the township and Philadelphia is available on the 317 route and local service is provided by the 830, 832 and 836 routes.

 Healthcare

 Jersey Shore University Medical Center (JSUMC) is a 691-bed non-profit, tertiary research and academic medical center located in Neptune Township.
 This major healthcare artery services the greater northern Jersey Shore region in Central Jersey.
-JSUMC is the shore region’s only university-level academic medical center and is a major partner of the Hackensack Meridian Healthcare network (it is the system's second largest hospital).
-JSUMC is also affiliated with the Robert Wood Johnson Medical School of Rutgers University, and Hackensack Meridian School of Medicine at Seton Hall University.
+JSUMC is the shore region's only university-level academic medical center and is a major partner of the Hackensack Meridian Healthcare network (it is the system's second largest hospital).
+JSUMC is also affiliated with the Robert Wood Johnson Medical School of Rutgers University, and Hackensack Meridian School of Medicine.
 JSUMC is designated as a level II trauma center with a rooftop helipad handling medevac patients.

-The medical complex also hosts the K. Hovnanian Children's Hospital, which treats infants, children, adolescents, and young adults up to the age of 21.
+The medical complex also hosts the K. Hovnanian Children's Hospital, which treats infants, children, adolescents and young adults up to the age of 21.
 JSUMC is a major teaching and tertiary care hospital that has a staff of 127 interns and residents, as it's a member of the Council of Teaching Hospitals and Health Systems.